 The course structure consists of 25% exam and 75% coursework.
 You will visit a local nursery and gain valuable work experience.
 This will provide an essential background to both the coursework aspects of the course and support your understanding with exam content.

-OCR Cambridge Technical Level 3 Health and Social Care (Certificate and Extended Certificate)
+Level 3 Health and Social Care (exam board: OCR Cambridge Technical)

 “I absolutely loved learning about topics relating to quality care.
 I didn’t know much about the rights that service users have in health and social care but understanding about different regulatory bodies like the Care Quality Commission and Ofsted have made me realise how accountable services are and how they must ensure that everybody is treated equally and fairly.
 Doing work placements has really supported my own development and skills and I understand why it’s so important to adjust your communication skills when working with different groups of people.
 Work experience definitely made me more confident!”
 Phoebe